andyw8/andyw8.github.io/_posts/2010-11-24-refactoring-html-and-css-with-wkpdf.markdown

 ---
-title: Refactoring HTML and CSS with help from wkpdf
+title: Dissertation: Refactoring HTML and CSS with help from wkpdf
 layout: post
+tags: dissertation
 ---
 I've been thinking about how wkpdf could be useful when refactoring code in order to avoid inadvertently changing the appearance of a page.